Plymouth School District Report Card

 o Business

-- PHS Future Business Leaders of America sent 8 to national competition in 2023.
+- PHS Future Business Leaders of America sent 8 students in 4 events to national competition in 2023.

 o Culinary Arts